⟶ Print pdf

 – Written tests for steerspersons and related certifications

-The Vice-President is also responsible for maintaining equipment directly related to operational safety, including but not limited to:
+The Compliance and Safety Director is also responsible for maintaining equipment directly related to operational safety, including but not limited to:

 – All required onboard safety equipment